Saghen/blink.cmp/README.md

   trigger = {
-    -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues context_regex = '[%w_\\-]',
+    -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues -- todo: shouldnt this also affect the accept command? should this also be per language? context_regex = '[%w_\\-]',
     -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (*cough* tsserver *cough*) return characters that would essentially